It’s time to forget expensive store-bought snacks and make these no-bake chocolate energy balls instead.

 How often do you snack?

-During the week, I always pack two snacks: one for the mid-morning stomach grumbles and another for the 3 p.m. slump.
+During the week, I always pack two snack packs: one for the mid-morning stomach grumbles and another for the 3 p.m. slump.

 And while we tend to be more intentional about putting together healthy meals, it’s easy to drop the ball at snack time, reaching for whatever’s most convenient such as a bag of chips or a candy bar.